-While each of our services is unique, with a focus drawn from a range of theological and social justice topics, there are certain things you can expect: a chalice lighting, shared Joys and Sorrows, great music, a strong sense of community, and a sermon or alternative way to share the message of the week.
+Sunday services are the heart of our time as a community.
+Each of our services is unique, with a focus drawn from a range of theological and social justice topics, but there are certain things you can expect: a chalice lighting, shared Joys and Sorrows, great music, a strong sense of community, and a sermon or alternative way to share the message of the week.
 We encourage visitors to attend at least 3 services during the process of deciding whether UUCP is the right choice for them.

 Other Ways to Connect